Dadah Kiram Ismula

 Haima "Dadah" Kiram Ismula (born February 26, 1985) is a Filipino Moro politician and indigenous leader who is a representative for Akbayan Partylist since 2025.
 She was elected to the House of Representatives of the Philippines in 2025, as the third nominee of the Akbayan Partylist, which won three seats in an upset victory.

 House of Representatives

 Election

 Ismula was named as the third nominee of the Akbayan Citizens' Action Party for the 2025 Philippine House of Representatives elections, after human rights lawyer Chel Diokno and incumbent representative Perci Cendaña.

 On February 11, 2025, the first day of the campaign period, Kiram-Ismula led a fluvial parade featuring the region's vintas off the coast of her native Zamboanga City to showcase her heritage as a member of the indigenous people belonging to the Sama Bangingi tribe and Moro communities.
 Her campaign pushed for progressive change and advocated for the rights of marginalized indigenous and Moro communities.

 Tenure

-Kiram-Ismula was sworn in on June 30, 2025.
+On June 30, 2025, Kiram-Ismula, along with fellow Akbayan nominees Chel Diokno and Perci Cendaña, were sworn in as members of the House of Representatives.